macaba/PrecisionFDM/README.md

 #### Assumptions
 Printer has 0.4mm nozzle.
+CTE is small enough to not introduce a large error (true for PLA).

 #### Procedure
 Use the single wall box test at the recommended temps for the filament.